So, you want to work in private equity.

 How Should You Structure Your Answer?

 This one is simple.
-1-3 sentences max.
+3-5 sentences is sufficient.
 Go beyond 30 seconds and you’re being long-winded.

 Some candidates like to go into a whole story about their finance spark and journey that led them to private equity.
 They should do that only in the beginning of the interviews where the interviewers ask them to walk through their resume.
 Don’t do it here.